mareklonicek/c-_console_micro_web_server/README.md

 ### <a id="download"></a> 1.
 Download

 → Click on the **Code** (green button) in the upper-right corner of the repository.
-Select **Download ZIP**.
+→ Select **Download ZIP**.
 Extract the ZIP file on your computer.

 ![Screenshot](a.png)

 ---
 ### <a id="setup-and-installation"></a> 2.
 Setup and Installation

 → Extract the ZIP file on your computer.
 Locate and run the executable file "**sitovka.exe**" (confirm any firewall prompts if necessary).
+→ Locate and run the executable file "**sitovka.exe**" (confirm any firewall prompts if necessary).

 ![Screenshot](b.png)

 ---
 ### <a id="how-to-use"></a> 3.
 How to Use

 → The program will launch a console.
-By default, the server should open in Chrome.
+→ By default, the server should open in Chrome.
 If not, manually enter the URL "**http://localhost:8888**" into your browser.
-All data is automatically stored in the provided CSV and XML files.
+→ All data is automatically stored in the provided CSV and XML files.

 ![Screenshot](c.png)
 ![Screenshot](sitovka.png)